Utterly Ordinary Men

 Part of the perceived danger comes from a mythology we’ve allowed self-justifying adulterers to build up for themselves.
 “I don’t know how it happened!” they say.
 “One thing just led to another!”
 Too many Christians take these ridiculous claims at face value, and we really ought to know better.
 It’s fairly difficult to have sex by accident, unless you’re already so far compromised that the final PIV detail hardly matters anyway.
 But foolish Christians buy this nonsense, and then build on it: since apparently nobody, not even the adulterers, really knows how adultery happens, they conclude that men and women just need to avoid each other.
 Any intimacy of any type is a threat, and so they treat all intimacy as the same thing.
 Ironically, their fear of becoming like the world is the very thing that causes them to become like the world (no surprise if you remember Prov.
 29:25).
 But God has not given us a spirit of fear (2 Tim.
 1:7), so let’s not forget what He’s told us about sin.
 We are not ignorant of Satan’s devices (2 Cor.
 2:11).

 What we found, of course, tracks with Scripture (and common sense).
 He didn’t commit adultery by accident; both parties knew what they were doing.
-At a certain point, a decision gets made that involves a zipper, and nobody concerned is somehow unaware of the implications of that decision.
+At a certain point, there was a decision involving a zipper, and nobody concerned was in any way confused about the implications.
 Sexual arousal is designed by God to be the sort of thing that gathers momentum as it goes, a bit like a long, steep playground slide.
 When they’re already three-quarters of the way down the slide, it’s easy enough to see how “one thing led to another” until they ended up in the mud puddle at the bottom.
 But how did they end up on that slide to start with?
 Answering that question is where Scripture is a big help.

 God tells us: “Each one is tempted when he is drawn away by his own desires and enticed.
 Then, when desire has conceived, it gives birth to sin, and sin, when it is full-grown, gives birth to death.
 Do not be deceived, my beloved brethren.”
 The process certainly is deceptive—hence the warning against being deceived—but it’s not a mystery.
 God has told us all about it: we need to police our desires.